ts1/uctoth/README.md

 machine learning.
 Uses no existing records of games.

-Included `scores.json` file is a result of ~~30 iterations of 1,000 self-plays and learnings.
+Included `scores.json` file is a result of learning 100,000 self-played games.
-10 days work of a MacBook Pro.~~ 52,000 self-played games.

 ### Game tree search